oomek/attractplus/Readme.md

 -  `MaLa` - Copy the layout and related resources into a new subdirectory of the `layouts` directory, or place a `zip`, `7z` or `rar` file containing these things into the `layouts` directory.
 After doing this, you hould be able to select the layout when configuring a Display in Attract-Mode Plus, just as you would for a native layout.
 -  `Hyperspin` - Copy the Hyperspin `Media` directory into its own directory in the Attract-Mode Plus layouts directory.
 Create a Display in Attract-Mode Plus and configure the layout to be the directory you copied `Media` into.
 The Display's name needs to match the name of one of the system subdirectories in the Hyperspin `Media` directory.
 This will allow Attract-Mode Plus to find the Hyperspin themes and graphics to use.
 So for example, naming the Display `MAME` will cause it to match Hyperspin's `MAME/Themes/_` for themes, `MAME/Images/Artwork1/_` for artwork1, etc. Note that the wheel images are located using the built-in wheel artwork.
 Wheel images located in the Hyperspin directories are ignored.

-### Plug-ins
+### Plugins

-Plug-ins are squirrel scripts that need to be placed in the `plugins` subdirectory of your Attract-Mode Plus config directory.
-Available plugins can be enabled/disabled and configured from the `Plug-Ins` menu when in config mode.
-See [Layouts.md](./Layouts.md) for a description of Attract-Mode Plus Plug-in API.
+Plugins are squirrel scripts that need to be placed in the `plugins` subdirectory of your Attract-Mode Plus config directory.
+Available plugins can be enabled/disabled and configured from the `PlugIns` menu when in config mode.
+See [Layouts.md](./Layouts.md) for a description of Attract-Mode Plus Plugin API.

 ### Romlists